ovh/docs/pages/web/emails-pro/how_to_configure_outlook_android/guide.en-gb.md

 On the new page that pops up, your email address is pre-filled.

-Enter your Email Pro password in the form `Password`{.action} just below where your email address is already pre-filled.
+Enter your Email Pro password in the `Password`{.action} form right below where your email address is already pre-filled.

 In the two forms that follow, and completely **optional**, you can enter a `Display name`{.action} and a `Description`{.action}.